NXPHoverGames/RapidIoT/README.md

 1. Copy the folder “mavlink” into the project (select the project header by right click and paste the folder there)
 2. Delete the “hello_world.c” in the folder “source”
 3. Copy the file “hg_mavlink_demo.c” in the folder “source”
-4. Go to the “Peripherals2: Select zhe “Open Perspective” Icon and select “Peripherals”
+4. Go to the “Peripherals": Select the “Open Perspective” Icon and select “Peripherals”
 5. Select your project and the functional group “BOARD_Init_TERMIANL_UART” and activate the checkbox of UART2 and name this Peripheral “UART_2”
 6. Now click on “Update Project”
 7. Build the project